 The Gaming Authorisations Regulations provide that a game of chance, or a game of chance and skill, cannot be operated, promoted or sold by any person in Malta unless it is authorised to be operated under any law in Malta.9 Article 13 of the Gaming Act provides that where the Gaming Act or any other regulatory instrument prescribe that an activity, of whatever nature, requires an authorisation in order to be performed, it shall be an offence against the Gaming Act to perform such an activity or to promote, aid, abet or otherwise facilitate such an activity unless it is duly authorised.

 If, however, the game is authorised or licensed to operate under any law enacted by a Member State of the EU, by a Member State of the EEA or by any jurisdiction or territory approved by the MGA and is covered by a recognition notice issued by the MGA, the licensing requirement does not apply.10 Through the issuance of recognition notices, Malta applies a 'recognition' regime in terms of which a gaming operator licenced in another EU or EEA Member State or in an approved territory is permitted to offer its games in Malta or from Malta, and to enter into business-to-business (B2B) agreements with Malta-based gaming licensees.
 The approval of non-EU or EEA territories by the MGA may be granted where the MGA is of the opinion that such jurisdictions offer equivalent safeguards and levels of player protection as those available under Maltese legislation.
-Until March 2020, no jurisdictions outside the EEA have been approved by the MGA.
+As at March 2021, no jurisdictions outside the EEA have been approved by the MGA.

 Following the United Kingdom's exit from the European Union, entities operating in or from Malta on the strength of an authorisation issued to them by the competent authorities in the United Kingdom will no longer be able to make use of the recognition notice procedure, and thus run the risk of committing a criminal offence.
 Such entities are directed to take the necessary measures, which may include either applying for a licence with the MGA, or applying for a recognition notice in relation to any other EU or EEA licence they may have, for it to be recognised accordingly by the MGA.